 Choosing the Right Effect Size for Your Data

 Cohen's d is the most familiar standardized mean difference.
 It divides the difference between two means by a pooled standard deviation.
 It works well when sample sizes are reasonably large (typically above 20 per group).
+Cohen (1988) introduced the metric along with the widely cited benchmarks of 0.2, 0.5, and 0.8 for small, medium, and large effects in behavioral research.

 The odds ratio is used for binary outcomes.
 It expresses how much more likely the event is in one group compared to another.
+The Cochrane Handbook recommends the odds ratio for meta-analyses of clinical trials with dichotomous outcomes because it has desirable mathematical properties, including symmetry around the null.

 The number needed to treat (NNT) is derived from the absolute risk difference.
 You can use our free NNT Calculator to move between risk difference and NNT.